Shuttle/Shuttle.NuGetPackager/README.md

 # Shuttle.NuGetPackager

-VS2017+ extension used to configure JSE projects for Nuget packaging.
+VS2017+ extension used to configure class library projects for Nuget packaging.

 ***Note***: This extension should only be applied to Visual Studio files that are in the new SDK format.